 Science and policy must work together to achieve a sustainable future for humanity.

-Mr. Gomez-Echeverri was educated at Yale and Georgetown Universities, US, in the areas of environmental science and management and international economic affairs respectively.
+Mr. Gomez-Echeverri received his post-graduate degrees from Yale and Georgetown Universities, US, in the areas of environmental science and management and international economic affairs respectively.
 He was a Lead Author of the IPCC WGIII Fifth Assessment Report Chapter on Finance (Chapter 16) and contributing author in other policy chapters of AR5.
-He was a member of the small Core Team responsible for producing the Synthesis Report of the AR5 as well as the Summary for Policy Makers and Technical Summary.
-He has been recently selected as Coordinating Lead Author of the IPCC WGIII Sixth Assessment Report Chapter 17 Accelerating the Transition in the Context of Sustainable Development.
-His research interests are in the areas concerned with climate and development linkages, implementation of the Paris Agreement and Development Agenda 2030, and governance of energy, climate change, finance, and development cooperation.
+He was a member of the small core team responsible for producing the Synthesis Report of the AR5 as well as the Summary for Policy Makers and Technical Summary.
+He has again been invited to be part of the IPCC Lead Authors Team in the new Sixth Assessment Report.
+His research interests are in the areas concerned with climate and development linkages, implementation of the Paris Agreement and Development Agenda!
+2030, and governance of energy, climate change, finance, and development cooperation.

 Gomez Echeverri L (2018).
 Climate and development: enhancing impact through stronger linkages in the implementation of the Paris Agreement and the Sustainable Development Goals (SDGs).
 Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences 376 (2119): e20160444.
 DOI:10.1098/rsta.2016.0444.